2 Helpful / 0 Not

 1 Helpful / 3 Not

-Pros: A very fun course with many interesting holes.
-Course is great for all skill levels I feel.
+Pros: A very FUN course with many interesting holes.
+I think the course is great for all skill levels.
 Lots of woodsy holes and several made me smile when I first saw them.
 Nice use of the hills and elevation variations.
 24 holes.

 Close to the highway.
 Well marked and easy to follow .